 State Bar Annual Convention CLE Program

-Each year, CMWL organizes a CLE program about minorities and women in the law at the State Bar's convention in June.
+Each year, CMWL organizes a CLE program centered on minorities and women in the law at the State Bar's convention in June.

 Past seminar topics include: